 Many websites import RSS / XML feeds from third party sites.
 In this blog, we are going to get a news feed imported through this 3rd party API that provides data in json format with the help of the Feeds module in Drupal 9.

-The Feeds Drupal 9 module lets you import data from different formats like CSV, XML, JSON, RSS, etc. into nodes, users, and taxonomy terms via the UI.
+The Feeds module for Drupal 9 lets you import data from different formats like CSV, XML, JSON, RSS, etc. into nodes, users, and taxonomy terms via the UI.

-1. Install the Feeds module (Here we will be using composer)
+1. Install the Drupal Feeds module (Here we will be using composer)

 2. Here, we are using JSON feeds for importing data.
 So, we require a JSON parser which will need us to install one more module which is the Feeds extensible parser.
-Best way to install this module is by using composer because it downloads all required libraries.
-(You can also skip the first step if you're downloading using composer as feeds will be a dependency for the feed_ex module).
+The best way to install this module is by using composer because it downloads all required libraries.
+(You can also skip the first step if you're downloading using composer as the Drupal feeds module will be a dependency for the feed_ex module).